Creator & owner

 Additionally, my spiritual path has been an inspiration to me as I worked to create The Migraine Mantras.
 One of the central values, for me, is to highlight the beauty in the journey of living with pain, whether physical or mental.
 My struggles have become my foundation for strengthening my connection with my body, mind, and spirit.
 Meditation, mindfulness practices, and pranayama yoga are all huge coping mechanisms for me, as well as spending time in nature.
 Holistically, treatments like acupuncture, physical therapy, and medical massage have all given me immense relief.

 Migraine has stolen many of life’s most precious moments and milestones from me, but it has given me gifts as well.
 Patience.
 Compassion.
 Gratitude.
 Things I wouldn’t have had I not gone through the pain.
 As they say, “you can’t have a rainbow without a little rain.”

-I have called the beautiful Blue Ridge Mountains of Virginia home all my life and couldn’t imagine living anywhere else, despite its terrible impact on my pain.
+I have called the beautiful Blue Ridge Mountains of Virginia home all my life and couldn’t imagine living anywhere else, despite its terrible climate impact on my pain.
 I currently live in the valley with my wonderful fiancé, Trey, my mom who is one of my best friends in life, and my sweet 10 year old Jack Russell Terrier, Kenzi.